+This section sets up the connection for Active Directory.
 Contact your IT administrator to set up this section for you.

 Flowis can send Users e-mail notifications when something happens with their account.
 You can either select system templates for these notifications, or you can set up your own in the System E-mail Templates section in the left menu.
 You can set up e-mails for these situations:

 - Initial password – when the User is asked to set up his first password ever – can be generated in Users using the “Send initial password link” bulk action

 - New location – notification about a login from a new location